Looking to maximize your income property’s earning potential…without alienating your tenants?

 In fact, most tenants expect a rent increase every once in a while (it’s simple inflation), so don’t apologize if you need to raise the rent!
 In fact, it’s best to increase rent by small increments every year than leave it alone for five years and then hike it way up.

 Limit rent increases to no more than once a year and work within the legal limits of your county and state.
+(Check out our guide on how to write a rent increase letter.)

 If your income property isn’t bringing you much in the way of income, these 10 tips should help you add some cushion to your budget without annoying your tenants with a rent increase.